yogi4297/assignment2-Peddireddy/README.md

 #### Directions to the closest Airport to Kurnool

-**Rajiv Gandhi International Airpot** is the closest airpot to Kurnool where I can find my favorite food
+**Rajiv Gandhi International Airpot** is the closest airport to Kurnool where I can find my favorite food

 1. Take a free right to the Outer Ring Road
 2. Exit Outer Ring Road to NH44 highway